Can you combine pensions?

 Over the years you may have collected a variety of pension schemes, especially if you have had several jobs.
-For those who dislike the clutter of a mixture of pensions, consolidating (meaning to combine) many types of pension scheme into one modern pension can be a relatively straightforward exercise.
+For those who dislike the clutter of a mixture of pensions, consolidating (meaning to combine) many types of pension schemes into one modern pension can be a relatively straightforward exercise.

 In particular, a “defined contribution” scheme, such as a personal pension, can usually be moved to another, similar scheme easily, making tidying up these pensions simple.
 However, there can be significant pitfalls too.
-Notably, “defined benefit” schemes require regulated advice before transferring that usually recommends they are best left untouched – although there can be exceptions.
+Notably, “defined benefit” schemes require regulated advice before transferring that usually recommends, they are best left untouched – although there can be exceptions.
 Defined benefit schemes are where the amount of pension income you are paid is based on how many years you’ve worked for your employer and the salary you have earned.

-There are several reasons why people decide to combine all of their pensions or just a select few.
+There are several reasons why people decide to combine all of their existing pensions or just a select few.

 1. Making life easier